adonini/WeatherStation/README.md

 Logs are saved in `/var/log/lst-safetybroker/WS/` for the data script and `/var/log/lst-safetybroker/WS/dashboard/` for the dashboard.
 A new file is created everyday at 12:00 UTC and only the log file up to 7 days are kept.
 Older files are automatically removed.

+## Scripts

+The script `lst-ws.sh` can be used to start, stop and check the status of the processes mentioned above.
+Use `lst-ws.sh -h` for the different options.